 Suspends any eviction rules that are not consistent with court standing orders about eviction

-Boston Municipal Court Standing Order 11-20: Court operations for the adjudication of summary process matters post-Massachusetts eviction moratorium
+Boston Municipal Court Second Revised Standing Order 11-20: Court operations for the adjudication of summary process matters during the continuing COVID-19 state of emergency

 Outlines procedures for eviction cases in Boston Municipal Court

-District Court Standing Order 10-20: Court operations for the adjudication of summary process cases under the exigent circumstances created by COVID-19
+District Court Second Amended Standing Order 10-20: Court operations for the adjudication of summary process cases under the exigent circumstances created by COVID-19

 Outlines procedures for eviction cases in District Court

-Housing Court Standing Order 6-20: Temporary modifications to court operations based on the coronavirus (COVID-19) pandemic and the expiration of chapter 65 of the acts of 2020 (eviction moratorium)
+Housing Court First Amended Standing Order 6-20: Temporary modifications to court operations based on the coronavirus (COVID-19) pandemic and recent legislation affecting summary process cases

 Outlines procedures for eviction cases in Housing Court